Chalarangelo/30-seconds-of-code/README.md

 Applies a function against an accumulator and each key in the object (from left to right).

-Use `Object.keys(obj)` to iterate over each key in the object, `Array.reduce()` to call the apply the specified function against the given accumulator.
+Use `Object.keys(obj)` to iterate over each key in the object, `Array.prototype.reduce()` to call the apply the specified function against the given accumulator.

 ```js
 const transform = (obj, fn, acc) => Object.keys(obj).reduce((a, k) => fn(a, obj[k], k, obj), acc);